-Because of the dynamic nature of our current season, we are currently offering a FLEX subscription.
-One FLEX subscription allows you to redeem for five seats or livestream viewings, into any of our expanding 2020-21 productions.
-You can use all 5 tickets for one livestreamed or in-theater show, or space them out any way you choose before the season ends.
+Because of the dynamic nature of our current season, we are only offering FLEX subscriptions now.
+One FLEX subscription allows you to redeem for five seats or streamed viewings, into any of our expanding 2020-21 productions.
+You can use all 5 tickets for one streamed or in-theater show, or space them out any way you choose before the season ends.
 You can also buy multiple FLEX subscriptions to more closely mimic a traditional subscription.
 FLEX subscribers will have early access to shows before single tickets go on sale to the general public but can redeem for seats or viewings as late as the day of the performance.
 The earlier you redeem, the better the choices; a particular seat or viewing date is not guaranteed.
 You can purchase your FLEX subscription online today or by calling our box office at 650-329-0891, Tuesday–Friday, 11am–4pm.

-Now that our first production has ended, our traditional 5-show subscriptions are no longer on-sale.
-5-show subscribers will continue to enjoy premium benefits, including the retention of year-over-year seat rights, and reservation of the same seats on the same date in the run, all season long.
+Though our traditional 5-show subscriptions are no longer on-sale, current subscribers will continue to enjoy premium benefits, including the retention of year-over-year seat rights, and reservation of the same seats on the same date in the run, all season long.
 All 5-show subscribers will continue to receive links to performances for which we have acquired streaming rights.
-There is no extra charge to subscribers for livestreamed shows this season.
+There is no extra charge to subscribers for streamed shows this season.

 Are there subscriber benefits unique to the 20-21 season?